Summer Reading

 In your narrative, be sure to:

-- Conclude with a reflection on how this experience has contributed to your evolving cultural identity and how it influences your views on personal growth, forgiveness, and multicultural understanding.
+- Conclude with a reflection on how this experience has contributed to your evolving identity and your understanding of family, relationships, and personal growth.

 Guiding Questions:

-- How did your cultural background (family, community, traditions) shape your initial response to this challenge?
+- How did your background, family, or community shape your initial understanding of this situation?

-- How does your experience reflect or differ from the struggles faced by the characters in Ex Marks the Spot, particularly regarding the tension between cultural expectations and personal autonomy?
+- How does your experience reflect or differ from the struggles faced by the mothers and daughters in The Joy Luck Club?

 Requirements: